imperva/terraform-provider-dsfhub/website/docs/r/cloud_account.md

 - `ssl` (Boolean) If true, use SSL when connecting
 - `subscription_id` - (String) This is the Azure account subscription ID.
 You can find this number under the Subscriptions page on the Azure portal
 - `username` - (String) The name of a profile in `${JSONAR_LOCALDIR}/credentials/.aws/credentials` to use for authenticating.
 The value of `$JSONAR_LOCALDIR` can be found in `/etc/sysconfig/jsonar` on your DSF machine.

-The following secret manager blocks are optional:

-- `amazon_secret` - An `amazon_secret` block as defined below, to integrate the asset with AWS Secrets Manager.
-- `cyberark_secret` - A `cyberark_secret` block as defined below, to integrate the asset with CyberArk.
-- `hashicorp_secret` - A `hashicorp_secret` block as defined below, to integrate the asset with a HashiCorp Vault.

 #### AWS Secret Manager: `asset_connection.amazon_secret`